mvrk/TEAKWOOD/static/doc/demo.rst

 This page will give you a screen shot tutorial.

-4)Post topic on simulocean forum if you have questions or encountered problems.
+4)Post topic on teakwood forum if you have questions or encountered problems.
 Please navigate to this `web page`_ to visit our forum.

 Handle your job in seven steps
 -------------------------------

-Since the workflow provided us a big picture of how Scgate works, here are seven steps that can help us run a general simulocean job.
+Since the workflow provided us a big picture of how Teakwood works, here are seven steps that can help us run a general teakwood job.

 Create a **project**
 ``````````````````````
-In the first step, you will need to creating a project, Scgate will generate an file management directory for you automatically.
+In the first step, you will need to creating a project, Teakwood will generate an file management directory for you automatically.

 .. image:: ../doc/_static/cproject1.png
    :align: center